 On 7 August 2019, the Reserve Bank of India lowered the repo rate (key lending rate) by 35 basis points (bps).
-This is the fourth time this year that the repo rate has been cut by the RBI.
+That was the fourth time this year that the repo rate had been cut by the RBI.
 However, in the latest revision, which was made on 4 October 2019, the repo rate was further decreased by 25 bps and the effective rate as on 4 October 2019 is 5.15% now.

 After the 22 May 2020 rate cut, the reverse repo rate has also decreased to 4.90% and the Marginal Standing Facility Rate (MSF) and the Bank Rate have decreased to 5.40%.